fdsk/react-koa/README.md

 [Koa 2](http://koajs.com/): general information about how to work with Koa 2, not specific to this template.

+[Jest](http://facebook.github.io/jest/): general information about how to work with Jest, not specific to this template.

+[Enzyme](http://airbnb.io/enzyme/): general information about how to work with Enzyme, not specific to this template.

 [Webpack 2](https://webpack.js.org): general information about how to work with Webpack 2, not specific to this template.